Best Ethical Investment Funds: Our Top Picks In 2023

 Investors are increasingly becoming more interested in the environmental, social and governance (ESG) standards of the companies they invest in.

-Fund managers in the sustainable, ethical and socially responsible investing (SRI) space put these concerns at the heart of their investment processes looking to generate financial returns and benefit society at the same time.
+Fund managers in the sustainable, ethical and socially responsible investing (SRI) space put these concerns at the heart of their investment processes to generate financial returns and benefit society simultaneously.

 ” To make the global green energy transition a reality.
 We need investors to keep seizing the opportunities presented by the renewables revolution.
 In India and of course around the world.